Higher Order Central Schemes for Multi-dimensional Hyperbolic Problems: Dimension by Dimension CWENO Reconstruction

+This method of computing higher-order point value at the face-center has previously been used in the framework of the third order CWENO scheme of Kurganov and Levy \cite{kurganov-2000}, fourth order PPM scheme \cite{ppm} and fourth order WENO scheme \cite{weno7}.
+We are applying this method to develop a fourth-order accurate CWENO scheme.
+The expressions for the fourth-order accurate point values at the face-centers along the $y(z)$-direction can be obtained from Eqs.\eqref{ue_2d}-\eqref{uw_2d} by adapting to the change from $x$-direction to $y(z)$-direction.
+Once the point values at all the face-centers are computed, averaged fluxes ($\overline{\bf F^x}$,$\overline{\bf F^y}$,$\overline{\bf F^z}$) are obtained as described for method A. The temporal evolution of Eq.\eqref{semi-dis} is same as described for method A.

-We have compared the accuracy, non-oscillatory behavior and computational expense of all the three approaches for various multi-dimensional nonlinear problems and found no significant difference among the three except the computational cost.
+We have compared the accuracy, non-oscillatory behavior and computational expense of all the three methods for various multi-dimensional nonlinear problems and found no significant difference among the three except the computational cost.

-In TABLE \ref{tab1}, we compare the performance of the three approaches for 3D linear advection test and find that the third approach is approximately $4.3$ times faster than the first approach and $1.87$ times faster than the second approach for 3D hyperbolic problems.
+In TABLE \ref{tab1}, we compare the performance of the three methods for 3D linear advection test and find that the method C is approximately $4.3$ times faster than method A and $1.87$ times faster than method B.

-Since the third approach seems to be the most efficient in terms of computational cost, therefore, in this manuscript we will show robustness of this approach by solving various multidimensional problems.
+Since method C seems to be the most efficient in terms of computational cost, therefore, in this manuscript we will show robustness of this method by solving various multidimensional problems.
+Please note here that although with this method we do not encounter the problem of negative pressure or density in any of the tests while solving Euler equations, it can not be ruled out that strong discontinuities may introduce such unphysical effects.
+Therefore, we recommend to check for the positivity of density and pressure after the computation of point values in Eqs.\eqref{ue_2d}-\eqref{uw_2d} and switch off the addition of approximated derivatives when the check fails.
+Thus, in such situations the point value at the face center, ${{\bf U}}_{i+1/2,j,k}^+$ is replaced by its second order approximation, ${\overline{\bf U}}_{i,j,k}^+$. }

-As we are using a dimension-by-dimension approach, it can easily be extended to the 3D problems.
-In the next section we solve various linear and nonlinear multidimensional problems to demonstrate the fourth order accuracy of the central scheme.
+{ It is to note here that 3D hyperbolic equations reduce to 2D hyperbolic equations when there are no variations along the $z$-direction.
+Therefore, a 2D hyperbolic equation is a simpler version of a 3D equation \eqref{con} which can be obtained by dropping the variations along the $z$-direction {\it i.e.}, the fourth term $(\frac{\partial \bf F^z}{\partial z})$ in Eq.\eqref{con}.
+Thus, in 2D problems volume-averaged quantities ($say, \overline{\bf U}_{i,j,k}$) would reduce to area-averages ($\overline{\bf U}_{i,j}$) and area-averaged quantities ($say, \overline {\bf F^x}_{i\pm 1/2,j,k}$) would reduce to edge-averages $(\overline {\bf F^x}_{i\pm 1/2,j})$.
+So, the discretization and the numerical schemes for 2D problems can be recovered just by dropping the variation along the $z$-direction as well as the subscripts ``$k,k\pm$" in all the expression throughout the paper. }

+The code is MPI (message-passing-interface) parallel, using a two-dimensional decomposition of the computational grid.
+The 2D decomposition is also referred to as the pencil decomposition or column decomposition.
+It is used when the number of processes comes close to, or even exceeds, the number of grid cells in one spatial dimension.
+In two of the three space dimensions the grid is divided and distributed over the processes.
+The third dimension resides entirely within each process.
+All tests have been performed on a parallel architecture based on Intel Xeon `Sandybridge' cpus.